MYAzrak/TaskManagementSystem/README.md

 **Notes**

--   Free instances sleep after inactivity → first request may be slow (“cold start”).
+-   Free instances sleep after inactivity → first request may be slow ("cold start").
 -   SQLite is ephemeral on Free plan → the database can reset on redeploy/restart/sleep.
 -   Docs are at `/docs`.
 Auth uses OAuth2 Password (get a JWT from `/token`) and all task routes also require `X-API-Key: 123456`.